alyasltd/conformal_runway_detection/README.md

 We leverage pretrained YOLOv5 and YOLOv6 object detection models to provide statistical guarantees on the coverage of predicted bounding boxes.
 This approach supports the development of more robust and reliable vision-based landing systems, especially in critical aviation scenarios.

 ![Alt text](./plots/v5_m/cropped.png)

+### Contributions

+- **Conformal Prediction for Runway Detection**: We apply conformal prediction with different margin methods (additive/multiplicative penalties) on YOLOv5 and YOLOv6 for runway detection in aerial images.
+- **Conformal Mean Average Precision (C-mAP)**: A new metric to evaluate bounding box predictions based on their accuracy and coverage of ground truth boxes, aligning conformal prediction with object detection benchmarks.
+- **Open-source Resources**: We release our code, trained models, and experimental protocols to promote reproducibility and further research.

 Rajouter légende
 ###  LARD (Landing Approach Runway Detection – Dataset for Vision Based Landing)